AriFordsham/GHCWiki/commentary/compiler/new-code-gen-stupidity.md

 ## Sp is generally stupid

-CONFIRMED.
+FIXED.
 Here is an optimized C-- sample from `arr016.hs`.

 ```wiki
 Main.D:Arbitrary_entry()